-Tangible resources include the main Harlow College site (consisting of land space and several buildings), Stansted Airport College site consisting of one building and three other small sites in Harlow, including an adult training centre "Bright Futures" in Harlow Town Centre and a hair and beauty education provision in the Town Centre "The Salon".
+Tangible resources include the main Harlow College site (consisting of land space and several buildings), the Stansted Airport College site consisting of one building, and three other small sites in Harlow, including an adult training centre "Bright Futures" in Harlow Town Centre and a hair and beauty education provision "The Salon" in the Town Centre.
 The majority of teaching and training is delivered from Harlow College's main site, a central location close to Harlow's principal shopping centre and a short walk away from Harlow's bus station and main railway station.
 In July 2020 the College was donated the University building from Anglia Ruskin University which is located on the main Harlow College campus.
 The College has been occupying the building for the purposes of Higher Education and maintaining the building since it was constructed in 2010.
 The Harlow College site has modern facilities for engineering, performing arts, visual arts, construction, science and motor vehicle maintenance.
-During 2021/22 the College has improved several areas on the main campus including refurbishments to its oldest building and other facilities in readiness for T-Level delivery.
-Over four thousand computers/devices are available for the students and trainees.
-In pursuance of the e-learning initiative the College makes provision for all 16-18 full-time students to have access to a portable tablet/device.
+During 2022/23 the College improved several areas on the main campus, opened a new renewable energy centre and carried out refurbishments for a new Institute of Technology (IoT).
+The College continues to invest in its digital strategy which includes providing over four thousand computers/devices for student use.
+In pursuance of its e-learning initiative the College makes provision for all 16-18 full-time students to have access to a portable tablet/device.
 This will enable students to develop their digital skills, encourage more independent and creative approaches to learning and streamline assessment processes.